fizzy-1111/slideppTheis/markdownCode/newPresentation.md

 ---

-# Experiment conclusion
+# Experiment 2: GAN Losses

-- L1 and FM losses improve generator performance
-- FM more impactful than L1
+## Keys finding
-- CE GAN + L1 + FM achieves best performance
+- GAN loss combined with L1 and FM acan significantly impact the performance of a generator
-- Insights help develop more effective virtual try-on systems
+- Cross-Entropy (CE) GAN loss function is the most effective for this particular task

 ---
 # Application